rougier/from-python-to-numpy/06-custom-vectorization.rst

            an error is raised.

-           If `itemsize` is 1-D array, the array will be divided into elements whose succesive sizes will be picked from itemsize.
+           If `itemsize` is 1-D array, the array will be divided into elements whose successive sizes will be picked from itemsize.
            If the sum of itemsize values is different from array size, an error is raised.

        dtype: np.dtype
            Any object that can be interpreted as a numpy data type.
        """

-This API allows to create an empty list or to create a list from some external data.
-Note that in the latter case, we need to specify how to partition the data into several items or they will split in 1 size item.
-It can be a regular partition (i.e. each item is 2 data long) or a custom one (i.e. data must be split in items of size 1,2,3 and 4 items).
+This API allows creating an empty list or creating a list from some external data.
+Note that in the latter case, we need to specify how to partition the data into several items or they will split into 1-size items.
+It can be a regular partition (i.e. each item is 2 data long) or a custom one (i.e. data must be split in items of size 1, 2, 3 and 4 items).

 .. code:: python

     >>> L = TypedList([[0], [1,2], [3,4,5], [6,7,8,9]])